 Traditional account risk assessment strategies can hinder a bank’s growth.

-As FIs bolster their loss prevention strategies to address evolving fraud tactics, they must be careful not to inadvertently add friction to the risk assessment process.
+As FIs bolster their loss prevention strategies to address evolving fraud tactics, however, they must be careful not to inadvertently add unnecessary friction to the risk assessment process.

 But friction for consumers isn’t the only impediment to business growth during a bank’s account risk assessment process.